RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 For all samples there are different *representations* of the data.
 It is important to choose the representation that is best suited for the task at hand.

-### Raw data and segmentation masks
+### Raw data and segmentation masks (label masks)

-A cropped CT scan with the original Hounsfield units and a segmentation mask, where the value of each voxel indicate if it is part of the vertebra or background (=0).
+A cropped CT scan with the original Hounsfield units and a segmentation (label) mask, where the value of each voxel indicate if it is part of the vertebra or background (=0).

 |        Raw data     |
 |:----------------------------------------:|